There is no doubt that the former First Family, the Kenyatta family, is one of the wealthiest in the country as well as in East Africa.

 The cost for a parent who chooses to send their child to Peponi School is Ksh3.3 million per year for a full border, or Ksh1.1 million per term.

-The prominent family has invested in a mabati estate, Kwa Uhuru, which is located in Kitengela.
+The prominent family has also invested in a mabati estate, Kwa Uhuru, which is located in Kitengela.

-The family of Mzee Jomo Kenyatta owns the land on which the estate, which is two decades old, is located.
+The family of Mzee Jomo Kenyatta owns the land on which the two-decade-old estate is located.

-Also as per the report, the monthly rent of the ‘Mabati’ houses owned by the Kenyatta family, ranges between Shs.
-1200 to Shs.
-1450.
+Also, according to the report, the monthly rent for the ‘Mabati’ houses owned by the Kenyatta family ranges between Shs 1,200 and Shs 1,450.

-So, this means after collecting the rent in each and every month, the Kenyatta family gets at least Shs 250,000 from the ‘slum’ houses.
+This means that after collecting rent each month, the Kenyatta family earns at least Shs 250,000 from the ‘slum’ houses.

-Most of the tenants who stay in these houses are those who work Exotic Penina Fields Group Limited which is a carnation farm.
+Most of the tenants living in these houses work at Exotic Penina Fields Group Limited, a carnation farm.

-The houses are constructed in blocks, have porches, and space for vegetable gardens in the front yards.
+The houses are built in blocks, feature porches, and have space for vegetable gardens in the front yards.

-Kwa Kenyatta Estate, has 24-hour security and a borehole that continuously supplies water to its tenants.
+Kwa Kenyatta Estate has 24-hour security and a borehole that provides a continuous water supply to its tenants.